The MTA states that Congestion Relief Zone tolling remains in effect.

 • Improve quality of life

-Drivers without E-ZPass will be mailed a toll bill to the address of the registered vehicle.
+Drivers without E-ZPass will be mailed a Tolls by Mail bill to the address of the registered vehicle.

-Tolls vary by vehicle and the time of day.
+Tolling is in effect 24/7.
+Toll rates vary by vehicle, time of day, and payment method.
 The peak period toll rate will apply from 5 AM to 9 PM on weekdays and 9 AM to 9 PM on weekends.
+All other times, drivers will be charged overnight toll rate, which are 75% less than peak period rates.

 Passenger and small commercial vehicles